PeterMatthias/Embedded-Extended-Oberon/README.md

-# The Embedded Extended Oberon operating
+# The Embedded Extended Oberon operating system
 The Extended Oberon System is a revision of the *Project Oberon 2013* operating system and its compiler.

 The Embedded Extended Oberon System is a port of the Extended Oberon System to Linux on ARMv7, MIPS32 and RISC-V32